Southwest Airlines Co. (LUV) is set to bring smile on the investors face as Analysts sets mean Target price of $66.40

-At the end of the latest market close, Southwest Airlines Co.
-(LUV) was valued at $49.58.
-In that particular session, Stock kicked-off at the price of $49.80 while reaching the peak value of $50.31 and lowest value recorded on the day was $48.81.
-The stock current value is $49.15.Recently in News on September 21, 2021, Southwest Airlines Continues Companywide Commitment Toward Diversity, Equity, And Inclusion.
+For the readers interested in the stock health of Southwest Airlines Co.
+(LUV).
+It is currently valued at $53.90.
+When the transactions were called off in the previous session, Stock hit the highs of $53.20, after setting-off with the price of $52.40.
+Company’s stock value dipped to $52.23 during the trading on the day.
+When the trading was stopped its value was $52.85.Recently in News on September 21, 2021, Southwest Airlines Continues Companywide Commitment Toward Diversity, Equity, And Inclusion.
 Airline shares progress on previously announced plans.
 You can read further details here

 Southwest Airlines Co. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $64.75 on 04/14/21, with the lowest value was $43.72 for the same time period, recorded on 01/29/21.